 Improvements to increase the filtration capacity of the OWASA's water treatment plant from 15 million gallons per day (MGD) to 20 MGD were completed in 2003.
 While peak-day demands have not exceeded present capacity, the trend of rising peak demand necessitated the expansion.
-Construction has been completed on the Mason Farm Water transmission lines with Jones Ferry Road expansion to 20 MGD.
 In 2009, the University and OWASA completed initial construction and testing of a new reclaimed water system that is used by the University for cooling towers at chiller plants.
-The new reclaimed water system is expected to eventually serve 15% of system needs, deferring the need for expansion of water supply and treatment capacity.
+The new reclaimed water system is serving about 15% of system needs, deferring the need for expansion of water supply and treatment capacity.
 The capacity of both treatment plants is, therefore, adequate to meet current needs, and additional system improvements including future plant expansions are planned through OWASA's 15-year capital program.

-The wastewater collection system includes approximately 349 miles of sewer mains, 10,960 manhole access points and 21 pumping stations conveying waste from OWASA's approximately 21,800 customer sewer accounts to the Mason Farm Wastewater Treatment Plant ("WWTP").
+The wastewater collection system includes approximately 351 miles of sewer mains, 11,082 manhole access points and 21 pumping stations conveying waste from OWASA's approximately 22,000 customer sewer accounts to the Mason Farm Wastewater Treatment Plant ("WWTP").
 The Mason Farm WWTP was originally constructed in 1948 with an initial capacity of 2.25 MGD.
 Treatment capacity was increased to 4.5 MGD in 1968.
 After acquiring the plant in 1977, OWASA expanded the plant capacity to 5.5 MGD.
 The WWTP was upgraded and expanded to a capacity of 14.5 MGD as part of a multi-year, \$55 million construction project completed in 2007.
-The average day wastewater flow for the fiscal year ended June 30, 2020 was approximately 7.5 MGD.
-During this same fiscal year, a maximum day flow of 19.8 MGD was recorded.
-Highly treated wastewater is recycled to the natural environment at Morgan Creek on the southeast side of Chapel Hill or provided as reclaimed water to the University of North Carolina at Chapel Hill (UNC).
+The average day wastewater flow for the fiscal year ended June 30, 2024, was approximately 7.6 MGD.
+During this same fiscal year, a maximum day flow of 17.1 MGD was recorded.
+Highly treated wastewater is recycled to the natural environment at Morgan Creek on the southeast side of Chapel Hill or provided as reclaimed water to the University.
 Morgan Creek is a tributary of Jordan Lake, a water source for several communities in the region.
 A recent Wastewater Treatment Plan Hydraulic and Treatment Capacity Study showed that no capacity increase is required at the wastewater treatment plant in the foreseeable future.

-Parking Facilities - The Town owns and operates several off-street parking lots in the central business district including a parking facility with 309 spaces which was completed in 1993 and a parking facility underground of a mixed-use development with 154 public spaces which was completed in 2013.
-In total, the parking enterprise manages 1,463 on-street and off-street parking spaces in the Downtown area.
+Parking Facilities - The Town owns and operates several off-street parking lots in the central business district including a parking facility with 308 spaces which was completed in 1993 and a parking facility underground of a mixed-use development with 154 public spaces which was completed in 2013.
+In total, the parking enterprise manages 2,160 on-street and off-street parking spaces in the Downtown area.
 The parking facilities operations are accounted for in separate enterprise funds and are self-supporting.

-The Town is planning to construct an 1,100 space parking deck beginning in the late spring of 2021.
-There will be 100 spaces reserved solely for the support of UNC's building a new Admissions building downtown and the balance of 1,000 will be for public use.
-The deck will open with at least 40 electric charging stations and will have gated controlled parking.
-It will replace the 309 spaces at the current Wallace Deck and the 278 spaces at the current CVS parking deck.
+The Town began construction on a 1,089-space parking deck in the summer of 2021.
+There will be 100 spaces reserved solely for the support of the University's building of a new Admissions building downtown and the balance of 989 spaces will be for public use.
+The deck opened in September 2024 with 20 electric charging stations and gated controlled parking.
+It will eventually replace the 308 spaces at the current Wallace Deck.
 It is expected that this new deck will allow for the construction of a 200,000+ square foot office building and other developments by supporting the parking needs.